2

 Current Research

-At the moment, I'm working on theories of sound in Pound and Stevens, and their relations (or non-relations) to certain strands of 20th-century music, philosophy, and contemporary art criticism.
+At the moment, I'm working on theories of sound in Pound, Williams, and Stevens, and their relations (or non-relations) to certain strands of 20th-century music, philosophy, and contemporary art criticism.
+My dissertation, "Learning to Hear: The Acoustic Space of Modern Poetry," considers expectations for hearing on the part of writers and readers of seminal modernist texts.
 I'm also looking to expand my consideration of Aaron Copland's Emily Dickinson settings into a broader discussion of music and lyric voice.